thehubbard/esa-pyxel/docs/source/references/model_groups/charge_generation_models.rst

           delta_t: -200.0 #optional, from the reference 300K
           x_poly: 0.0001 #only in case of "FI" detector
 .. autofunction:: exponential_qe

-Basic example of YAML configuration model for multi wavelength pipeline:
+Basic example of YAML configuration model for multi-wavelength pipeline:

 .. code-block:: yaml